-The Marketplace application includes a form called the Employer Coverage Tool that can be completed by the applicant's employer or with the employer's help.
-The form asks if insurance is offered, whether it meets minimum value, its cost, and whether any waiting period applies to determine whether the employee is eligible for a premium tax credit despite having an offer of coverage.
+If the person doesn't have that information readily available, they can request download a form called the Employer Coverage Tool to be completed by the applicant's employer or with the employer's help.
 If the employer doesn't assist in completing the document, the applicant can try to find this information in other ways.
 For example, the employee can find premium costs in information provided during their most recent open enrollment period.
-In addition, the minimum value of every plan should be on its Summary of Benefits and Coverage (SBC), a document that all plans - including employer-sponsored plans - are required to produce.
+In addition, the minimum value of every plan should be on its Summary of Benefits and Coverage (SBC), a document that health insurance companies are required to produce for all plans - including employer-sponsored plans.